Bayernatoor/blockclock_mining_stats/README.md

+THIS PROJECT IS NO LONGER MAINTAINED SEE: https://github.com/Bayernatoor/braiins_clock FOR NEW RUST VERSION OF SAME TOOL.

 # BLOCKCLOCK SLUSHPOOL STAT DISPLAYER

 A basic Python script that allows you to broadcast current slushpool bitcoin mining info from your user profile directly to your BlockClock Mini (https://blockclockmini.com/)